digital-asset/docs.daml.com/docs/2.7.1/docs/canton/usermanual/security.rst

 Participant Node Migration to KMS Crypto Provider
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To migrate an existing participant node connected to a domain with a non KMS-compatible provider and start using KMS external keys, we need to manually execute the following steps.
+To migrate an existing participant node connected to a sync domain with a non KMS-compatible provider and start using KMS external keys, we need to manually execute the following steps.
-The general idea is to replicate the old node into a :ref:`new one that uses a KMS provider and connects to a KMS-compatible domain <full-kms-configuration>` (e.g. running JCE with KMS supported encryption and signing keys).
+The general idea is to replicate the old node into a :ref:`new one that uses a KMS provider and connects to a KMS-compatible sync domain <full-kms-configuration>` (e.g. running JCE with KMS supported encryption and signing keys).

 First, we need to delegate the namespace of the old participant to the new participant: